TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

 Implementing Descriptors
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The following methods only apply when an instance of the class containing the method (a so-called *descriptor* class) appears in an *owner* class (the descriptor must be in either the owner's class dictionary or in the class dictionary for one of its parents).
+The following methods only apply when an instance of the kundi containing the method (a so-called *descriptor* class) appears in an *owner* kundi (the descriptor must be in either the owner's kundi dictionary or in the class dictionary for one of its parents).
 In the examples below, "the attribute" refers to the attribute whose name is the key of the property in the owner class' :attr:`~object.__dict__`.